microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/04_Multimodal_Interfaces.md

 # Part 3 - Multimodal interfaces

 By now we have interacted with LLMs using a single modality: inputting text and receiving either text or images.
 However, multimodal interfaces are becoming increasingly popular, as they allow users to interact with models using multiple modalities, such as text, images, and speech, thus facilitating human-computer interactions.
-In this section, we will explore how to use multimodal interfaces to interact with GPT-4o and Gpt-4o audio.
+In this section, we will explore how to use multimodal interfaces to interact with gpt-4o-mini and gpt-4o-realtime-preview.

 > [!TIP]
-> **GPT-4o** is a multimodal model that incorporates both natural language processing and visual understanding.
+> **gpt-4o-mini** is a multimodal model that incorporates both natural language processing and visual understanding.
 It is able to process as input a combination of text and images, and generate an output which is relevant to both modalities.

-**Gpt-4o audio** supports low-latency, "speech in, speech out" conversational interactions.
+**gpt-4o-realtime-preview** supports low-latency, "speech in, speech out" conversational interactions.
 It is a great fit for use cases involving live interactions between a user and a model, such as customer support agents, voice assistants, and real-time translators.

 ## Best Practices